kumahq/kuma/docs/madr/decisions/012-health-check-policy.md

   alwaysLogHealthCheckFailures: true # optional, by default false
   reuseConnection: false # optional, by default true
   tcp: # only one of tcp http or grpc can be enabled
-    enabled: true # new, default false, can be disabled for override
+    disabled: true # new, default false, can be disabled for override
     send: Zm9v # optional, empty payloads imply a connect-only health check
     receive: # required if send specified
     - YmFy
     - YmF6
   http:
-    enabled: true # new, default false, can be disabled for override
+    disabled: true # new, default false, can be disabled for override
     path: /health
     requestHeadersToAdd: # optional, empty by default
     - append: false